Xunnamius/next-test-api-route-handler/README.md

 This is a [dual CJS2/ES module][dual-module] package.
 That means this package exposes both CJS2 and ESM (treeshakable and non-treeshakable) entry points.

-Loading this package via `require(...)` will cause Node and bundlers to use the [CJS2 bundle][cjs2] entry point.
+Loading this package via `require(...)` will cause Node and some bundlers to use the [CJS2 bundle][cjs2] entry point.
 This can reduce the efficacy of [tree shaking][tree-shaking].
 Alternatively, loading this package via `import { ... } from ...` or `import(...)` will cause Node (and other JS runtimes) to use the non-treeshakable ESM entry point in [versions that support it][node-esm-support].
 Modern bundlers like Webpack and Rollup will use the treeshakable ESM entry point.
-Using the `import` syntax is the modern, preferred choice.
+Hence, using the `import` syntax is the modern, preferred choice.

 For backwards compatibility with Node versions < 14, [`package.json`][package-json] retains the [`main`][exports-main-key] key, which points to the CJS2 entry point explicitly (using the .js file extension).
 For Node versions > 14, [`package.json`][package-json] includes the more modern [`exports`][exports-main-key] key.
-For bundlers, [`package.json`][package-json] includes the bundler-specific [`module`][module-key] key (soon to be superseded by [`exports['.'].module`][exports-module-key]), which points to ESM source loosely compiled specifically to support [tree shaking][tree-shaking].
+For bundlers, [`package.json`][package-json] includes the bundler-specific [`module`][module-key] key (eventually superseded by [`exports['.'].module`][exports-module-key]), which points to ESM source loosely compiled specifically to support [tree shaking][tree-shaking].